SeanDraper/Election_Analysis/README.md

 ![Candidate Loop1](Resources/candidate_loop1.png)

 The loop for candidates worked very simililarly to the loop for counties.
-We iterated over each row and added a vote to each candidate then converted the votes to a percentage based on the total votes.
+We iterated over each row and added a vote to each candidate and then converted the votes to a percentage based on the total vote.
 We used an f string to format the results so that they could be printed and written.

 - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?